Measure transport with kernel mean embeddings: RKHS embeddings for mean-field dynamics

-\begin{remark} It is worth stressing that the relationship between the KME and Kalman-Bucy dynamics does not extend to the respective interacting particle systems (given by \eqref{eq:IPS} for the KME-dynamics and by replacing the mean and covariance in \eqref{eq:KB ODE} by their estimator versions).
+Then the evolution equations \eqref{eq:MF dynamics} and \eqref{eq:KB ODE}, and hence their solutions, coincide, for $\varepsilon \rightarrow 0$. \end{proposition} \begin{proof} The proof proceeds by direct (although somewhat lengthy) calculation, see Appendix \ref{app:calc}. \end{proof} \begin{remark}[$\varepsilon \rightarrow 0$] Following the discussion in Section \ref{sec:construction}, the integral equation \eqref{eq:int G reg} is ill-posed for $\varepsilon = 0$.
+However, for the quadratic kernel $k_2$, the range of the integral operator ${\alpha \mapsto \int_{\mathbb{R}^d} G_{\rho,C} (\cdot,y) \alpha(y) \rho(\mathrm{d}y)}$ is finite dimensional, and so the solution to \eqref{eq:int G} can be interpreted in terms of the generalised Moore-Penrose inverse \citep[Section 2.1]{engl1996regularization}.
+As $\varepsilon \rightarrow 0$, the solution to \eqref{eq:int G reg} converges towards this limit, and the statement of Proposition \ref{pro:ReproducingKF} should be understood in this sense. \end{remark} \begin{remark} It is worth stressing that the relationship between KME-dynamics and Kalman-Bucy dynamics does not extend to the respective interacting particle systems (given by \eqref{eq:IPS} for the KME-dynamics and by replacing the mean and covariance in \eqref{eq:KB ODE} by their estimator versions).
 Indeed, the proof of Proposition \ref{pro:ReproducingKF} rests on identities between higher-order moments of Gaussian measures (see Lemma \ref{le:moments_normal}), which are satisfied only approximately for the empirical measures.
-A more fine-grained exploration of the finite-sample properties of the KME-dynamics is left for future work. \end{remark}
+A more fine-grained exploration of the finite-sample properties of KME-dynamics is left for future work. \end{remark} Based on Proposition \ref{pro:ReproducingKF} and the well-documented good performance of Kalman-type methods, we suggest implementing the KME interacting particle system \eqref{eq:IPS} with the choice